 Paid Memberships Pro is open source software for membership sites built on WordPress.

-When you have a unique feature or requirement that the base PMPro plugin doesn’t support, you’ll need to consider using custom code.
+When you have a unique feature or requirement that the base PMPro platform does not support, you will need to consider using custom code.
 We provide examples of these code snippets throughout our site, that show you how to extend Paid Memberships Pro without editing any core plugin files.

 Why can’t I just edit my theme?